De Havilland: Legacy

 The de Havilland company donated a site to Hertfordshire County Council for educational use: the site was then developed as Hatfield Technical College, which is now the College Lane Campus of the University of Hertfordshire.
 De Havilland was purchased by Hawker Siddeley in 1960 and merged into British Aerospace in 1978.
 The BAE site then closed in 1993, and the University of Hertfordshire purchased part of the site for the de Havilland Campus.
-Hatfield's aerospace history is recorded today in the names of local streets, such as Comet Way and Dragon Road.
+Hatfield's aerospace history is recorded today in the names of local streets, such as Comet Way, Dragon Road and DeHavilland Close.

 In September 2003 part of the former British aerospace site became the de Havilland campus of the University of Hertfordshire.